Qualified Teachers in Schools are the First Line of Defense!!

 - Create Safe Environment: Another important area of attention is school/classroom environment.
 Our environment influences our behaviour and personality.
 A teacher should maintain a healthy and positive environment that will not only benefit the students but also positively impact the teachers.

 - Be a Role model- Teachers affect student’s pro-social behaviours such as respect and empathy through acting as role models to students.
+If you Want more then give more.. in a two way street Respect and Generosity.
 Teachers should always thrive to set appropriate examples in front of the students that would not only motivate them but also help them be a better person each day.

 - Say NO to bully– A small act possesses the power to affect the students positively or negatively.